Rinlgley group logo

 Rural lifestyles are growing in popularity post-Covid

 Here's a bit of Friday fun for you - are you a Glomad or a Rusticarian?
-Real estate specialist Strutt and Parker has been looking at ways that shifting attitudes to housing and co-habitation post-Covid could change the housing market ?not only affecting our reasons for moving, but actively steering what it is we look for in a home.
+Real estate specialist Strutt and Parker has been looking at ways that shifting attitudes to housing and co-habitation post-Covid could change the housing market. not only affecting our reasons for moving but actively steering what it is we look for in a home.
 So they've identified five homebuying groups and predicted how they might respond to the new landscape.

 Onesies: Pre-pandemic, 41% of UK households were made up of single individuals choosing to live alone.
-However, the long-term reality of isolation has the potential to cause huge changes among this demographic, with singletons taking up co-housing arrangements and embarking on new co-living situations.
+However, the long-term reality of isolation has the potential to cause huge changes among this demographic, with singletons taking up co-housing arrangements and embarking on new planetrent.co.uk/blog/five-reasons-to-love-coliving'>co-living situations.

-Sundowners: 14.5 million people in the UK are over 65 ?
+Sundowners: 14.5 million people in the UK are over 65.
 20% of the population.
 This is the generation that Strutt and Parker often see looking to downsize, releasing equity for their retirement.
-Co-housing arrangements during lockdown, including older family members welcoming younger generations home to isolate, may see this age group reconsidering the importance of the family home, holding onto their properties, or even encouraging cohabitation in the future.
+Co-housing arrangements during the lockdown, including older family members welcoming younger generations home to isolate, may see this age group reconsidering the importance of the family home, holding onto their properties, or even encouraging cohabitation in the future.

-Waltons: The multigenerational household, while far from idealised in the pre-lockdown society, could potentially prove a new route for Sundowners, who may now be more open to co-housing with younger generations of their family.
+Waltons: The multigenerational household, while far from idealized in the pre-lockdown society, could potentially prove a new route for Sundowners, who may now be more open to co-housing with younger generations of their family.

-Rusticarians: Driven by environmental and technological factors, these diverse countryside dwellers are more open to less conventional housing and non-traditional locations.The impacts of Covid-19 have sparked a renewed interest in the rural lifestyle, with an increasing number of people looking to settle in community-led environments.
+Rusticarians: Driven by environmental and technological factors, these diverse countryside dwellers are more open to less conventional housing and non-traditional locations.
+The impacts of Covid-19 have sparked a renewed interest in the rural lifestyle, with an increasing number of people looking to settle in community-led environments.
 Combined with a significant rise in homeworking, there is undoubtedly huge potential for this group to grow in the post-Covid world.

-In smaller homes, or for homes naturally divided into smaller spaces, multifunctional rooms can be used to create more adaptable homes ? kitchens with islands doubling as workstations, or guest bedrooms that can be transformed into gyms or offices as required.
+In smaller homes, or for homes naturally divided into smaller spaces, multifunctional rooms can be used to create more adaptable homes? kitchens with islands doubling as workstations, or guest bedrooms that can be transformed into gyms or offices as required.
 In a world where flexibility is becoming ever-more essential to functional living, multipurpose spaces can allow us to comfortably adapt to whatever changes might appear on the horizon.

 The next few years will be certainly interesting from a housing perspective.
-So where do we go from here ? what do you think?
+So where do we go from here? what do you think?

 www.ringley.co.uk